Why do the Wittliff Collections need private gifts?

 We do exactly what donors ask us to do with their gifts and expend funds based on the purpose for which a contribution is requested or as designated by the donor.
 When gifts are unrestricted, the Director, in consultation with the Assistant Vice President of the Alkek Library, makes decisions about how those funds are spent based on current priorities.
 Unrestricted gifts are used for the acquisition and conservation of materials, exhibition costs, and public programming.

 Where do I send my gift?

-You may print and mail the donation form on this website to make a cash or credit card gift, or simply call or e-mail the Wittliff Collections Director at 512.245.8361 or firstname.lastname@example.org.
+You may donate online, or simply call or e-mail the Wittliff Collections Director at 512.245.8361 or firstname.lastname@example.org.